The news service by and for the Research and Education Networking Community in Europe

 The call for papers for the 2014 TERENA Networking Conference (TNC2014) closes in three days' time, at midnight on Friday 29 November 2013.
 There is still time to submit extended abstracts of 600-1200 words on subjects relevant to the spirit and objectives of the conference and the theme ‘Networking with the World’.

 TNC2014 will be held in Dublin, Ireland, from 19-22 May 2014, hosted by HEAnet, the Irish national research and education networking organisation (NREN).

-Registration is now open for the CHAIN-REDS project workshop on "e-Infrastructures for e-Sciences" focusing on cloud computing and data repositories in Beijing on 22 October 2013.
-The workshop is organised under the aegis of the European Commission and in co-location with the International Conference on e-Science (IEEE2013) 2013 that will be held in Beijing on 17-22 October 2013.
+The CHAIN-REDS Project is organising a workshop on 'e-Infrastructures for Education, Research and Development', presenting project outcomes and focusing on initiatives and developments in the Arab region.
+The event is organised under the aegis of the European Commission and in co-location with the e-AGE 2013 conference, that will be held in Tunis, Tunisia on December 12-13, 2013.